 The floodplain rules only apply when you are building, redeveloping or remodeling in the floodplain.
 If you are simply living in your home or running your business, you do not need to make any changes to comply.
 The most significant change is to base development regulations on the current FEMA 500-year floodplain, instead of the 100-year floodplain.
 The 500-year floodplain is larger, based on heavier rainfall, and better reflects Austin’s risk of flooding as revealed in the Atlas 14 study.
 Making this change gives us time to update our floodplain maps to reflect the Atlas 14 information.
 It helps prevent new houses and businesses from being built or significantly improved in flood-prone areas while the floodplain maps are updated.

 There were also changes to the process to get a permit in the floodplain to redevelop or remodel residential properties.
 When the redevelopment or remodeling make the property safer from flooding, City staff can now approve the permit instead of seeking approval from the Austin City Council.
 There were also changes to the specifics of how high a building needs to be elevated.
-Find out more information about rules for developing or remodeling in the floodplain.

 We are currently working on a code revision regarding commercial redevelopment in the floodplain.
 The change is meant to make it easier to redevelop a commercial property when the changes make the building safer from flooding.
 This proposed code revision is similar to the provision for residential properties that went into effect in 2019.